 - 4.7.1.
 When the panels are in the form of an (X) it indicates that conditions are suitable for skydiving. - 4.7.2.
 When the panels are changed to a (T) it indicates that conditions are NOT suitable for all skydivers.
-Thereafter only skydivers authorised by the CI/Team Leader may jump.
+Thereafter only skydivers authorised by the Cl/Team Leader may jump.
+4.7.3 When the panels are changed to an (I) it indicates that all skydiving is temporarily - 4.7.3 When the panels are changed to an (I) it indicates that all skydiving is temporarily suspended. - 4.7.4 When the panels are changed to an (L) it indicates that skydiving is suspended, and the aircraft must land with all remaining skydivers on board.